Meet Our Therapists

 Archbold - Bryan

-Rich received his Bachelors Religious Education at Great Lakes Christian College in 1983 and his Masters of Marriage and Family Therapy at Abilene Christian University in 1986.
-His clinical Coursework was done at Heidelberg College.
+Rich received his bachelor's in Religious Education at Great Lakes Christian College in 1983 and his Masters in Marriage and Family Therapy at Abilene Christian University in 1986.
+His clinical coursework was completed at Heidelberg College.
 Rich has been a practicing therapist for more than 25 years.
-He has a heart for helping people and brings a wide range of competencies to those he serves including: Personal and social counseling, child and adolescent counseling, marriage and family counseling, pastoral counseling, employee assistance counseling, mental health counseling, chemical and dependency counseling, consultation, supervision, administration, and diagnosis and treatment of mental and emotional disorders.
+He has a heart for helping others and brings a wide range of competencies to those he serves including personal and social counseling, child and adolescent counseling, marriage and family counseling, pastoral counseling, employee assistance counseling, mental health counseling, chemical and dependency counseling, consultation, supervision, administration, and diagnosis and treatment of mental and emotional disorders.

 Bryan

 Katie received her Master of Social Work degree from The Ohio State University and her Bachelor of Science in Social Work from Bowling Green State University.
-She has eleven years experience in family assessment and treatment for individuals and families in the field of foster care and adoption.
-She has an exceptional record of in-home counseling and out-patient therapy to adults, adolescents, children, families and groups.
-Katie’s area of competence and experience are in play therapy, the treatment of mental and emotional disorders, Psychosocial Assessment, Intervention Planning, the treatment of children and adolescents, family and individual counseling and clinical supervision.
+She has over a decade of experience in family assessment and treatment for individuals and families in the field of foster care and adoption.
+She has an exceptional record providing in-home counseling and outpatient therapy for adults, adolescents, children, families and groups.
+Katie’s areas of expertise are in play therapy, the treatment of mental and emotional disorders, Psychosocial Assessments, Intervention Planning, the treatment of children and adolescents, family and individual counseling and clinical supervision.

 Bryan

-Stefanie received her Master’s Degree in Social Work from the University of Toledo, OH and did her undergraduate studies at Defiance College where she earned her Bachelor’s degree in Social work.
-Stefanie has 11 years experience as a licensed social worker and a total of 22 years in the social work field.
-Stefanie is licensed through the State of Ohio Counselor, Social Worker, and Marriage and Family Therapy Board and is also a member of the National Association of Social Workers.
-Stefanie has been trained in EMDR, "Eye Movement Desentization and Reprocessing Model" and uses this therapy to treat PTSD, C-PTSD, Depression, Anxiety and other mental health issues with adults and children.
+Stefanie received her Master’s Degree in Social Work from the University of Toledo and completed her undergraduate studies at Defiance College where she earned her BSW.
+Stefanie has over two decades of experience working in the social work field.
+Stefanie is an independently licensed Clinical Social Worker and is also a member of the National Association of Social Workers.
+Stefanie has training and expertise in EMDR (Eye Movement Desentization and Reprocessing Model) and uses this therapy to treat PTSD, C-PTSD, Depression, Anxiety and other mental health issues with adults and children.

 Over the years Stefanie has conducted intensive and non-intensive chemical dependency groups, individual sessions and assessments for adults with chemical dependency or substance issues.
 She has also provided intensive home-based Functional Family Therapy working with youth involved in criminal justice systems and their families.
-As Shalom’s Mental Health Counselor she brings all of her experiences, compassion, love of people, skill and training as she provides Bio-psychosocial Assessments, conducting individual, marital, and family counseling to all ages of clients.
+Stefanie brings a wealth of knowledge and expertise from her many experiences working in the mental health field.
+Additionally, she brings immense compassion and an overall love of people as she provides assessments, individual, marital, and family counseling to all ages of clients.
 Stefanie enjoys working with a wide range of mental health issues including PTSD, C-PTSD, anxiety, depression, bipolar disorder, adjustment disorders, ADHD/ADD, anger problems, life transition issues, and alcohol/drug issues.
 Stefanie believes in clients rights to choose what their counseling journey looks like and respects each client's independence and resiliency.

 Archbold - Bryan

-Dr. Jewell Michael's areas of expertise are in working with individuals, couples and family therapy for adults and adolescents, using clients-based cognitive behavioral therapy and mindfulness-based approaches and offers a range of psychological testing.
-She is trained in EMDR.
+Dr. Jewell Michael's areas of expertise include working with individuals, couples and families, providing therapy for adults and adolescents, using client-based cognitive behavioral therapy and mindfulness-based approaches.
+Dr Jewell Michael offers ADHD psychological testing services and is trained in EMDR.

 Archbold - Wauseon